IKEA: Advertising

-In 1994, IKEA ran a commercial in the United States, titled Dining Room, widely thought to be the first to feature a homosexual couple; it aired for several weeks before being pulled after calls for a boycott and a bomb threat directed at IKEA stores.
+In 1994, IKEA ran a commercial in the United States, titled Dining Room, widely thought to be the first to feature a homosexual couple; it aired for several weeks before being withdrawn after calls for a boycott and a bomb threat directed at IKEA stores.
 Other IKEA commercials appeal to the wider LGBTQ community, one featuring a transgender woman.

 In 2002, the inaugural television component of the "Unböring" campaign, titled Lamp, went on to win several awards, including a Grand Clio, Golds at the London International Awards and the ANDY Awards, and the Grand Prix at the Cannes Lions International Advertising Festival, the most prestigious awards ceremony in the advertising community.

-A debate ensued between Fraser Patterson, Chief Executive of Onis, and Andrew McGuinness, partner at Beattie McGuinness Bungay (BMB), the advertising and PR agency that was awarded the £12m IKEA account.
+A debate ensued between Fraser Patterson, Chief Executive of Onis, and Andrew McGuinness, partner at Beattie McGuinness Bungay (BMB), the advertising and PR agency that was awarded the £12 million IKEA account.
 The essence of the debate was that BMB claimed to be unaware of Onis's campaign as Onis was not an advertising agency.
-Onis's argument was that its advertising could be seen in prominent landmarks throughout London, having been already accredited, showing concern about the impact IKEA's campaign would have on the originality of its own.
-BMB and IKEA subsequently agreed to provide Onis with a feature page on the IKEA campaign site linking through to Onis's website for a period of 1 year.
+Onis's argument was that its advertising could be seen in prominent landmarks throughout London, having already been accredited, showing concern about the impact IKEA's campaign would have on the originality of its own.
+BMB and IKEA subsequently agreed to provide Onis with a feature page on the IKEA campaign site linking through to Onis's website for a period of one year.

-In 2008, IKEA paired up with the makers of video game The Sims 2 to make a stuff pack called IKEA Home Stuff, featuring many IKEA products.
-It was released on 24 June 2008 in North America and 26 June 2008 in Europe.
+In 2008, IKEA paired up with the makers of the video game The Sims 2 to make a stuff pack called IKEA Home Stuff, featuring many IKEA products.
+It was released on 24 June 2008 in North America and on 26 June 2008 in Europe.
 It is the second stuff pack with a major brand, the first being The Sims 2 H&M Fashion Stuff.

 IKEA took over the title sponsorship of Philadelphia's annual Thanksgiving Day parade in 2008, replacing Boscov's, which filed for bankruptcy in August 2008.